eclipse-4diac/4diac-forte/src/modules/HTTP/README.md

 * If the CLIENT function block has a data output, the HTTP response code (e.g., "HTTP/1.1 404 Not found") is output along with a "SEND_FAILED" status output in the case of an unexpected response.
   The default expected response code is "HTTP/1.1 200 OK".
+ * See https://www.eclipse.org/forums/index.php/t/1088858/ for a discussion of how the layer was implemented